 - Choose a password that you can remember, but not one that is easy to guess.
-For example, do not use the names of family members or pets for passwords. - It is recommended that you do not write down your password.
-If you do ٠ write it down, however, ensure that the password is stored in a secure place. - Do not share your password with other people. - Ensure that people are not watching you when you type your password.

-NOTICE: Passwords provide a high level of security for data in your computer or hard drive.
+For example, do not use the names of family members or pets for passwords. - ٠ It is recommended that you do not write down your password.
+If you do write it down, however, ensure that the password is stored in a secure location. - Do not share your password with other people. - Ensure that people are not watching you when you type your password. - NOTICE: Passwords provide a high level of security for data in your computer or hard drive.
 However, they are not foolproof.
-If you require more security, obtain and use additional forms of protection, such as smart cards, data encryption programs, or ExpressCards (or Mini-Cards) with encryption features.
+If you require more security, obtain and use additional forms of protection such as data encryption programs.